burritosoftware/FNT-Scrobbler/README.md

 pip install -U -r requirements.txt
 ```
 3. Duplicate `.env-example` to `.env`, and add a Last.fm API key and secret from https://www.last.fm/api/account/create.
-> [!NOTE]
-> The configuration is, by default, set to work best with xbn.fm/Friday Night Tracks and requires no further configuration.
-However, if you are using an Icecast stream that only outputs one source, set `ICECAST_MULTI_SOURCE` to `False`.
-Additionally, if you don't want any tag removal, set the `TAG_REGEX` to `(?!x)x` to disable it.
 ```
 cp .env-example .env
 nano .env